bpeddapudi/website-inspirations/README.md

 # Page Prism - Intuit Front End A4A

-## Project Overview
+## Introduction

 Page Prism is a web application designed to help designers and developers collect and organize visual inspirations for their projects.

+Projects might be something like a new website or new feature on a site.
+Inspirations are content pulled from an existing webpage that has certain features that inspire the project.

-## Key Features
+### Key Features

 - Create and manage design inspiration projects
-- Capture screenshots of websites and save them as inspirations
+- Capture screenshots of websites and save them as `inspirations`
 - Organize inspirations within projects
 - View and edit project and inspiration details